GustavB15/flappybird/README.md

 # flappybird
 Project made in the course IS1200 at KTH.
 It is a remake of the classic flappy bird game.
 The game is made mostly in C and compiled to MIPS code which runs on the chipKIT 32-bit uno board.
 Uses I/O on the board for controlling and displaying the game.
 As well as timer interrupts to ensure consistent updates.

+NOTE: SEE COPYING.
+As part of the project, files were given to us as a template to start from.
+The parts in the files that were given to us and the parts written by me (Gustav Björs) and my collaborator Samuel Bergsten Grip are clearly marked by comments.

 Instructions:

 The following instructions assume you are using the MSYS2 software and a ChipKIT Uno32 on a windows system